Datatamer/terraform-aws-emr/README.md

 * 1 Dynamodb table for EMRFS
 * 1 EMR HBase Cluster

+Note: For creating the logs and root directory buckets and/or S3-related permissions, use the [terraform-aws-s3](https://github.com/Datatamer/terraform-aws-s3) module.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements